If you’re looking for a ‘spiller’ for your containers and hanging baskets it’s time to read up on how to grow Dichondra plants!

 When choosing your spot, know that dichondra prefers full sun, but will grow in partial shade.
 The soil should be well-draining and rich in nitrogen.
 (If adding nitrogen, use 1 lb per 1,000 square feet.)
 If you live in an area where it will come back every year (zones 8-11), you’ll want to fertilize it yearly.
 Do this during the active growing season (April-October).
 Water afterwards to wash fertilizer off leaves and into the soil.

-Dichondra looks great paired with petunias, salvia or even ornamental pepper.
+Dichondra looks great paired with Petunias, Salvia or even Ornamental Peppers.
 It’s deer resistant, and can quickly become the shining star in containers and hanging baskets.
 Or try it in a rock garden!

 Want to add some silver or green dichondra beauty this season?
 Check out our options and get growing!